jerome-labonte-udem/ml_project_template/README.md

 - [ ] Actions for unit tests
 - [ ] Actions to test API and integration tests
 - [x] Track dependencies vulnerabilities with Dependabot
+- [x] Scan code with CodeQL for vulnerabilities

 by Jerome Labonte